mosip/documentation/docs/partners.md

 # Partners

 ## Overview
-MOSIP is a platform that requires integration with several other systems.
+The MOSIP platform requires integration with several other systems.
 Typically, a System Integrator (SI) would put all the pieces together to build a complete national ID solution.
 All entities that participate in providing the external components are called MOSIP Partners.

 ![](_images/mosip-ecosystem.jpg)